Avoxel284/discord-nuke/README.md

 # Discord Server Nuker 1 [ The Matrix Themed ]

 A configurable <u>Discord Community</u> server nuking bot with a small twist.
+In the examples below, I use a bot I disguised as a Discord helper bot.
+You may use the provided assets created by me (in `/emojis` and `/images`) without credit.

 The bot will perform these actions in the following order: